Big news: Major Legalization Progress in Minnesota 2023

 Federal law generally criminalizes cultivation, possession, or distribution of “marijuana” or products from “marijuana” whether plants, extracts, oil, THC.
 But now, the “hemp” form of cannabis is no longer illegal “marijuana,” as we discuss below.

-Minnesota cannabis laws define cannabis plants with over 0.3 THC on a dry weight basis as “marijuana.“ And “marijuana” currently is on Minnesota’s “Schedule 1.”
+Minnesota cannabis laws define cannabis plants with over 0.3 THC by weight as “marijuana,“ or now as “illegal cannabis.”
+And “illegal cannabis” (“marijuana”) currently is on Minnesota’s “Schedule 3” list.

 But the law defines cannabis with 0.3 % or less THC as “Industrial Hemp.”
 And “industrial hemp is not marijuana, as defined in section 152.01, subdivision 9.”
 Minnesota Statutes Section 18K.02.

 The general rule is that cannabis over 0.3 % THC, is marijuana.
-But if it’s cannabis 0.3 % or less THC, then it is not marijuana, and not illegal.
+But if it’s cannabis 0.3 % or less THC, then it is not illegal.